 On that windy and cool day in June, I biked early in the morning to the beach of Castricum in the Netherlands, at the edge of the North Dutch Wadden Sea, surrounded by forest and dunes.
 I put my clothes apart from the swimsuit in the saddlebag and put my bike in the windscreen of a dune.
 I walked the beach, heading the sea.
-The cautionary shout of the few visitors, wrapped in woollen blankets, was thrown into the wind.
+I threw the cautionary shout of the few visitors, wrapped in woollen blankets, into the wind.
 I suspected envy behind it.
 As a well-trained seventeen-year-old lifeguard, I knew what I was doing.
 Follow me, who dares!

 Further time passed unused until the first of them broke into the surf, splitting the waves with great steps and shortening the distance.
 But then he remained long, waiting until others were open to him.
 They held each other by the hands, lined up to form a human chain, secured themselves against the deadly suction.
 I saw the front man approaching and coming closer, clutched at this straw of hope.
 He came, thirty more metres, maybe twenty metres.
 I saw the hand reaching out for me.
 I read the words from the lips of the savior.
 I understood that I should hold on, just not give up now.
 These last, these desperate, all-decisive moments were yet to come.
 That's all that mattered.
 Nothing else any more.